 c.
 Please note space for currents students is limited.

 Yes.
-If you obtain a score of 75% or higher on six of the courses seven quizzes and pass the final exam, you will earn a Certificate of Completion.
+If you obtain a score of 75% or higher on six of the courses seven quizzes, you will earn a Certificate of Completion.
 The processing fee to receive your printed Certificate of Completion is $30.
 Duplicate Certificate copies may be ordered at a cost of $5 per duplicate.

 Participants must apply for a Certificate of Completion within two years of completing the course to be eligible.